gavinln/api_logic_server-samples/README.md

 [100]: https://github.com/ApiLogicServer/ApiLogicServer-src

-This project has examples of using the API Logic Server.
+This project has examples using the API Logic Server.